The Present and Future of Four Top Operators: Acknowledgments

 \section{Acknowledgments}

-We would like to thank Nick Amin, Aurelio Juste, Jernej Kamenik, Michael Spannowsky and Marcel Vos for helpful discussions.
+We would like to thank Nick Amin, Aurelio Juste, Jernej Kamenik, Michael Spannowsky, Marcel Vos for helpful discussions, as well as Riccardo Barbieri and Fabio Maltoni for comments on v1.
 We have been partially supported by the DFG Cluster of Excellence 2094 ORIGINS, the Collaborative Research Center SFB1258 and the BMBF grant 05H18WOCA1, and we thank the MIAPP for hospitality.